rustbridge/rusty-snake-book/src/7-UserInput.md

 Yeah, it's kind of hard to close the window.
 The reason for this is, that we have not told our program how to deal with events, so it continues to run and we have to force it to quit.
 That's uncomfortable, let's change that.

-Go to the sdl2 documentation. go to the `event` module, find the `Event` enum.
+Go to the sdl2 documentation.
+Go to the `event` module, find the `Event` enum.
 An enum in Rust is a type that represents data that is one of several possible variants.
 Each variant in the enum can optionally have data associated with it.
 Look at the possible event variants in the declaration of `Event`.
 We want to end the program by pushing `esc`.
 What variant are we looking for?

 In our game loop, we iterate over `events`.
 Depending on what kind of `event` is happening, we want the program to react in different ways.
 Pushing `space` means something different, then pushing `esc`.
 We will `match` the `event` to the variants of the enum `Event`.